What is a Ne Exeat Bond?

 Seek professional, legal advice that concerns child custody.
 Discuss with your family lawyer about your need to issue a Ne Exeat Bond for your ex-spouse.

 Then, find a reputable surety bond provider that can help you qualify for a Ne Exeat Bond.
 You will need to submit requirements to be eligible.
-These requirements, including but not limited to:
+These requirements may include:

 - Completed bond application